bernardelli/CUDA_CPP-Python-wrapper/README.md

 <h3>Why CMake?</h3>

 CMake is a great tool when you want a project to run on different computers with different OS or library paths, but sometimes writing the CMake configuration file can be a pain in the ass.
-I ~~kinda~~ managed to make it work, so enjoy  :wink:
+I managed to make it work, so enjoy  :wink:

 <h3>Requirements:</h3>

 * CMake
-* Boost
+* pybind11
 * CUDA
 * Python